 The Family Information Service (FIS) provides information and advice about paying for childcare.
-You can phone the FIS on 020 7527 5959, email firstname.lastname@example.org or see below for further information.
+You can phone the FIS on 020 7527 5959, or email

-Find out if you are eligible for free early education and childcare for your 2, 3, 4 year old, including the new 30 hours offer.
+Find out if you are eligible for free early learning and childcare for your 2, 3, 4 year old

 Your childcare fees will depend on household income, the number of hours you need, the age of your child and whether or not you live in Islington.

-Charges at council-funded providers – children’s centres and community nurseries – are reviewed annually.
-See Islington's current fee structures download available at end of the page.
+Charges at council-funded providers – children’s centres, early years centres and community nurseries – are reviewed annually.
+See Islington's current fee structures

 The Childcare Choices website outlines all the options available to help with childcare costs.